4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/08.1-Mixed-array/README.md

 tutorial: https://www.youtube.com/watch?v=3o02odJhieo
 ---

-# `08.01` Mixed Array
+# `08.1` Mixed Array

 ## :pencil: Instructions:

-1. Write a function to programmatically print in the console a new array that contains all the types of the values that the array `mix` contains in each position.
+1. Write a function named `getTypeOfValues` to programmatically print in the console a new array that contains all the types of the values that the array `mix` contains in each position.

-### Expected Result:
+## Expected Result:

 ```js
 [